 International Alert’s leadership team in the Philippines will now pursue peacebuilding work as a new, fully local organisation: the Council for Climate and Conflict Action Asia (CCLiCAA) and Alert has closed its registration in the country.

 Over 13 years of working in the Philippines, we focused on addressing rebellion-related and community level conflict in Mindanao through research and analyses, advocacy, capacity building and facilitation of multi-stakeholder processes.

 This has included innovative conflict monitoring systems (Conflict Alert and the Critical Events Monitoring System) to understand the causes and cost of conflict, and how these can be mitigated, as well as cutting-edge research studies on shadow economies and violent extremism in Mindanao.

-We continue to support formal peace processes through political mapping, dialogue and mediation across conflict divides, peace constituency-building, conflict monitoring, and strategic advice.
+We supported conflict-sensitive economic governance strategies among communities, local governments and companies to mitigate conflict risks around company operations in communities, and formal peace processes through political mapping, dialogue and mediation across conflict divides, peace constituency building, conflict monitoring and strategic advice.

 And we worked to leverage women’s voices in conflict-sensitive economic governance, by exposing the direct and indirect effects of violence on women, shedding light on the critical involvement of women in the survival of the community and economy amid war, and reinforcing the powerful role they play in preventing conflict and the spread of violent extremism.